Dolce Amore

-Dolce Amore (English: Sweet Love) is a 2016 Philippine romantic drama television series directed by Mae Cruz-Alviar, Cathy Garcia-Molina and Richard Arellano, starring Liza Soberano and Enrique Gil.
-The series aired on ABS-CBN's Primetime Bida evening block and worldwide on The Filipino Channel from February 15, 2016 to August 26, 2016, replacing Pangako sa 'Yo, and was replaced by Till I Met You.
+Dolce Amore (English: Sweet Love) is a 2016 Philippine television drama romantic series broadcast by ABS-CBN.
+Directed by Mae Cruz-Alviar, Cathy Garcia-Molina and Richard I. Arellano, it stars Liza Soberano and Enrique Gil.
+It aired on the network's Primetime Bida line up and worldwide on TFC from February 15 to August 26, 2016, replacing Pangako sa 'Yo and was replaced by Till I Met You.

 This series was streaming online on YouTube.

 Synopsis

-Serena Marchesa (Liza Soberano) is a young and beautiful Filipina woman who was adopted by a rich Italian father and mother when she was an infant.
-When she found herself stuck in an arranged marriage, she runs away to the Philippines, a country she had been fascinated by since she was little from the stories she heard from her Filipina nanny and the stories that her Penpal friend from the Philippines have been talking about.
-There, she meets and falls in love with her Penpal friend, Simon, also known as Tenten (Enrique Gil), a poor and hardworking adopted boy from Tondo who took unconventional jobs for his family.
+Serena Marchesa (Liza Soberano) is a young and beautiful Filipina who was adopted by rich Italian parents when she was an infant.
+When she finds herself stuck in an arranged marriage, she runs away to the Philippines, a country she has been fascinated by since she was little from the stories she heard from her Filipina nanny and the stories that her Penpal friend from the Philippines has been talking about.
+There, she meets and falls in love with her Penpal friend, Simon, also known as Tenten (Enrique Gil), a poor and hardworking adopted boy from Tondo who takes unconventional jobs for his family.